RichardsonColin/LHL-smappy/README.md

 1. Download repsoitory into a repostiory on your machine https://github.com/RyukyuColin/map_app-midterm
 2. Cd from your terminal into that new repsoitory
+3. Run 'npm install'
-3. Run npm run local - wait for 'Smappy app listening on port 8080'
+4. Run npm run local - wait for 'Smappy app listening on port 8080'
-4. In your browser go to http://localhost:8080/
+5. In your browser go to http://localhost:8080/